 Families who rely on generic stimulant medications have been disproportionately affected by the ongoing stimulant shortages.
 This situation only exacerbates existing health disparities among economically disadvantaged families.
-The most recent Youth Behavior Risk Survey Data1 demonstrate worsening mental health trends for youth between 2011-2021, with indicators for persistent feelings of sadness and suicidality going in the wrong direction.
+The most recent Youth Behavior Risk Survey Data demonstrate worsening mental health trends for youth between 2011-2021, with indicators for persistent feelings of sadness and suicidality going in the wrong direction.
 The data also show that Black students more often attempt suicide that their White or Asian counterparts.
 Lack of access to appropriate medications and treatment worsen these trends.

 AACAP and APA understand that there are rules in place dictating quotas of raw materials for stimulant manufacturing and allotments of medications provided to pharmacies, and that prescriptions for all types of stimulant medications have increased over the last few years.
 We also understand that there is confusion among practitioners and pharmacists in the field about regulations governing manufacturing, prescribing, and dispensing related to controlled substances like Adderall.
 Further, we understand that the supply chain is complex, involving both DEA and FDA regulation as well as private action.
 However, these circumstances cannot hinder access to appropriately prescribed stimulant medications to those who cannot function properly without them.
-During this current mental health crisis, priority has to be given to access to effective treatments like these medications.
+During the current mental health crisis, priority must be given to improving access to effective treatments like these medications.
+As we understand it, the FDA can take a number of steps to help mitigate a medication shortage that include determining if alternate manufacturers are will and able to increase production, notify affected parties such as hospitals and pharmacies about impending shortages so that plans can be made to obtain alternate sources of inventory, work with manufacturers to ensure adequate investigation into the root cause of the shortage, and review possible risk mitigation measures for remaining inventory.

-1 Youth Risk Behavior Survey Data Summary & Trends Report: 2011-2021 (cdc.gov)
+&lt;sup>1 Youth Risk Behavior Survey Data Summary & Trends Report: 2011-2021 (cdc.gov)